Address of Property Assessed: Pots & Pans Cottage, Uppermill, OL3

 a) Electrical – wiring and appliances

-- Electrical equipment is in good working order, last checked 2012 – PAT scheduled in 2018.
+- Electrical equipment is in good working order, surveyed and certified in August 2019.

 - No lose cables, no overloaded sockets, no damaged cables, no damaged switches or sockets.